-Ticks love humid places.
-So, it’s no wonder that they’re most prevalent in a dog’s nooks and not out in the open.
+Usually, ticks can be found enjoying humid places.
+They’re most prevalent in a dog’s nooks and not out in the open.
 Incorporate a tick search into your dog’s daily grooming and petting sessions.

-You can use a dense bristle brush, that can remove small ticks, to comb your doggo twice a day.
-As for the large ticks, run your hands through your dog’s fur to find them.
-Part the dog’s hair at prime tick real estate, like paws and behind ears.
+Small ticks can be removed by brushing your dog with a dense bristle brush twice daily.
+As for large ticks, run your hands through your dog’s fur to find them.
+Part the dog’s hair at prime tick spots, like the paws and behind ears.

-If you face an infestation, you might want to try to remove a tick from a dog with Vaseline, but don’t.
-Vaseline and other remedies, like burning a tick’s body with a match, are no-good because they can cause a tick to dig deeper into the skin.
+If you face an infestation, you might want to try to remove a tick from your dog with Vaseline – don’t.
+Vaseline and other home remedies are no-good because they can cause a tick to dig deeper into the skin.

-Getting rid of ticks on dogs requires a pair of tweezers or a special tick-removing tool, and gloves.
-Follow these steps to ensure you banish the crawling threat from your home:
+Removing dog ticks require a pair of tweezers or a special tick-removal tool, and gloves.
+Follow these steps to banish them from your dog and home::

-- Put on disposable gloves to shield your hands from infectious bacteria.
+- Wear disposable gloves to shield your hands from bacteria.
 Alternatively, protect your hands with tissue paper.
-Pets can carry harmful agents that they’re immune to, but that can lead to disease in humans.
+Pets can carry harmful agents that they’re immune to, but that can lead to human diseases.